An ankle avulsion fracture occurs when a tendon or ligament comes away from the bone often pulling a small piece of bone

 On this page:

 - Symptoms & diagnosis

 Ankle avulsion fracture symptoms

 Symptoms of an ankle avulsion fracture are very similar to an ankle sprain and it is very difficult to tell the difference without an X-ray or MRI scan.
-At first the patient may think they have sprained their ankle with symptoms of immediate pain and swelling.
-Bruising may develop later and the athlete will most likely have difficulty moving the ankle or putting weight on the it.
-If it is an inversion sprain, which most ankle sprains are then their will be pain on the outside of the ankle where the ligaments have sprained (torn).
+At first, the patient may think they have sprained their ankle with symptoms of immediate pain and swelling.
+Bruising may develop later and the athlete will most likely have difficulty moving the ankle or putting weight on it.
+If it is an inversion sprain, which most ankle sprains are then there will be a pain on the outside of the ankle where the ligaments have sprained (torn).

 Avulsion fracture explained

 Avulsion fractures can occur anywhere in the body, usually at joints. the ankle is one of the most common places for it to happen.
 When the ankle is sprained or twisted, a force is passed through the ligaments and tendons usually on the outside of the ankle.
 One of two things can then happen.

 Although treatment is often the same whether there is an avulsion fracture or just a sprain, it may depend on the severity of the fracture and also its alignment.
-Children are also more likely to be offered alternative treatment for a fracture as otherwise this could affect their skeletal growth.
+Children are also more likely to be offered an alternative treatment for a fracture as otherwise, this could affect their skeletal growth.

 More severe avulsion fractures or fractures in children may require casting for 6-8 weeks to allow the bone to heal.
 Following this, a period of rehabilitation will be required to ensure that full strength and mobility are regained.